Warning: The Dangers of Divorce Without a Financial Settlement

 The Dangers of DIY Divorce

-The dangers of moving forward with a DIY divorce without a financial settlement can range from minor inconveniences to serious, life-altering consequences.
+However, the dangers of moving forward with a DIY divorce without a financial settlement can range from minor inconveniences to serious, life-altering consequences.

 Divorce is a legal process with potentially serious financial implications if you don’t understand the process and deal with your finances.